An American Romance: Reception

 The film was shown at a preview screening in Inglewood, California.
 The original cut was 151 minutes which Louis B. Mayer praised but still chose to remove thirty minutes after complaints from theater managers that the film was too long.
-It is unknown if the edited footage still survives.
+It is unknown if the removed footage still survives.

 Vidor was not happy with the cuts as he felt they hurt the story.

 An American Romance made its world premiere in Cincinnati, Ohio on October 11, 1944, opened in New York City on November 12, 1944, and in Los Angeles on December 13, 1944.
 The film received mixed reviews and was a financial failure.
 King Vidor refused to work for MGM again.
 He later wrote about the film in his 1953 autobiography A Tree Is a Tree:

 I was determined to tell the story of steel from the viewpoint of an eager immigrant in 'An American Romance' ...
 When the picture was previewed in Inglewood, Louis B. Mayer came to me on the sidewalk in front of the theater, put his arm around my shoulders and said, 'I've just seen the greatest picture our company ever made'.
 However, an order came from the New York office to cut half an hour.
 They cut the human elements of the story instead of the documentary sections, explaining that this was the only way a half hour could be taken out without complications in the musical soundtrack.
 In other words, the film was edited according to the soundtrack and not according to the inherent story values.
 At the lowest emotional level I have reached since I have been on Hollywood, I went to my office, packed up and moved out of the studio.
 The picture was not a box office success.
 Many of the inhabitants of Hollywood and Beverly Hills have never seen the film and many do not even know it was made.
 I spent 3 years of my life on the project and MGM spent close to $3,000,000.